arkalira/MQTT_Haproxy/redis-cluster/README.md

 ```

-- And the logs of an existing master should look like:
+- And the logs of an existing master would be like:

 ```
 1:M 06 Jun 09:42:04.257 # Failover auth denied to 9d045197be1d6a431c38f4369ce16a69d197842f: its master is up